Gecina concludes first Sustainability Improvement Loan indexed on GRESB rating

-Gecina, the largest European Office REIT has signed with ING France a €150m sustainability performance-linked loan with its margin depending, among others, on its Environmental, Social and Governance (ESG) performance measured by its GRESB Rating (Global Real Estate Sustainability Benchmark).
-This is the first Commercial Real Estate GRESB reflected into a sustainable improvement loan.
+Gecina, the largest European office real estate investment trust, has signed with ING France a €150m Sustainability Improvement Loan, with its margin depending, among others, on its environmental, social and governance (ESG) performance measured by its GRESB rating.
+This is the first commercial real estate GRESB reflected into a sustainability performance-linked loan.

-Sander Paul van Tongeren, Co-founder and Managing Director, GRESB said: "We are greatly encouraged that ING France and Gecina took another important step in sustainable finance by offering a financing with margin linked to GRESB ESG performance data.
+Sander Paul van Tongeren, co-founder and managing director of GRESB said: "We are greatly encouraged that ING France and Gecina took another important step in sustainable finance by offering a financing with margin linked to GRESB ESG performance data.
 This commitment by both Gecina and ING France provides clear opportunities for real estate companies and funds looking to enhance ESG performance and directly benefits those with strong commitments for improvement.”